karlstolley/drc-accessible-images/README.md

       </p>
     </div>

-The limitation to that markup is that `<div>` is a generic, non-semantic element.
+The problem with that markup is that `<div>` is a generic, non-semantic element.
 In the frank words of [the HTML5 specification](https://www.w3.org/TR/html5/grouping-content.html#the-div-element), “the `div` element has no special meaning at all” and therefore is “an element of last resort.”
 Adding `photo` on a `class` attribute will make sense to human readers of the source code, but it has no special meaning to browsers or assistive devices.
 There is also no semantic indication that the paragraph inside of the `<div>` is a caption, other than its proximity in the source code.
 That’s not enough to make the caption’s contents fully accessible to all.

 HTML5 introduced a number of [new semantic elements as better alternatives](http://html5forwebdesigners.com/semantics/index.html) to generics like `<div>` and `<span>`.
 The element most relevant to marking up images and other media is [`<figure>`](http://www.w3.org/TR/html/grouping-content.html#the-figure-element), which is “used to annotate illustrations, diagrams, photos, code listings, etc.” `<figure>` should also include a semantic child element called `<figcaption>` (figure caption).
 Here is the example above rewritten using the new semantic elements in HTML5: